 The solution to this terrible problem was in the behavioral practices of humans—still with the same amount of food but with different distribution and food additive practices.
 Kareiva’s point was that we each need to find the positive deviance among us—the excellence in behavior that exists side-by-side with practices that do not accomplish what is needed.
 Thomas Gilbert, considered the father of performance improvement, developed the Performance Improvement Potential (PIP), a formula by which the exemplar in a given environment can be measured and then pinpoints to help other individuals achieve at a level up from their current performance all the way to the exemplar’s rate of performance.
 Instead of assuming that exemplary performance cannot be achieved by all, consider that all can ‘thrive’ based on the reinforcement for worthy behavior, and that there are lessons to be learned in how the exemplar approaches work.
 Each individual with his or her unique skills can achieve at higher rates with small modifications in application and reinforcement that shape to the next level.

 All too often variations in performance are considered as part of a normal bell-shaped curve.
 So a manager might look at her team and say to herself, “Low and middle performers are all playing their part along the normal curve, doing the best they can.
 At least I have a few exceptions at the far end of the curve who keep us really going” Let’s not assume normal distribution, a statistical assumption that does not tell us anything about the individual along that curve—let’s assume that each person is capable of more effective performance—moving above their own baselines and striving toward excellence.
 That move forward for all on the team is what the manager’s core job is about: Arranging the conditions so that each individual on the team succeeds.
 Each individual’s success is how a manager’s success should be measured.
 The PIP tool can be used to find the excellent performers among the many in the same work environment, just as with positive deviance, as the researchers in Vietnam did with finding the exceptional practices of a few young mothers among those who failed to arrange the right conditions of support.
 Those exemplar performers tell you what is possible in your work setting at the current time—not necessarily what could be possible for everyone, including exemplars.
 Such demonstrations of success make for a good start in analyzing the variance.
 Learn about the power of positive reinforcement to accelerate valuable performance from all.
 Here’s to the positive deviance around you!
-Find it and use it to bring out the best in others.
+Find it and use it!
 Focus on that and not on the sad and unnecessary state of those who do not ‘thrive’ in your workplace—redefine your ‘normal’ learning curve as an upward slope toward mastery and fluency possible from everyone.

 © Aubrey Daniels International, Inc. All rights reserved.
 2019